acbsp/bonafide.guru/en/contents.rst

 able to open the knowledge to you because they have already realized it".*

-We bring to your attention a small paragraph of the Srila Prabhupada’s changed commentary to the verse 4.34., where there was added whole sentence, which Srila Prabhupada never wrote:
+We bring to your attention a small paragraph of the |SP|’s changed commentary to the verse 4.34., where there was added whole sentence, which |SP| never wrote:

 **"Nor by independent study of books of knowledge can one progress in spiritual life."**